 - Re-establish the common mission that everyone on your team is working towards.

-- Come up with little tweaks that can be used to improve the processes of communication at the organization.
+- Come up with little tweaks that your team can use to improve communication processes at the organization.

-For instance, say your organization has an incredible grant writer, an amazing executive director, a communicative and empathetic major gift officer, and very capable fundraisers.
-However, they have trouble communicating with one another about the nonprofit’s goals and what each of them is doing to reach them.
+For instance, say your organization has an incredible grant writer, an excellent executive director, a communicative and empathetic major gift officer, and very capable fundraisers.
+However, they have trouble communicating with one another about the nonprofit’s goals and what each of them is doing to reach those goals.
+The result is discord among teams and a lack of progress.

 In this case, consider ways to encourage teamwork between members.
 You may provide an overall fundraising goal for your fundraisers and major gift officer to work together on.
 Or you may set up check-in meetings for everyone to meet with the executive director and ensure that the director knows what’s happening and can prioritize accordingly.